 View More »

-|3||While much media attention is often given to antisemitic and other hateful acts, the efforts of individuals and communities to combat such acts are often less publicized.
-Have students research examples of communities and individuals who have taken a stand against hateful acts and present in a multimedia presentation.|
+|6||While much media attention is often given to antisemitic and other hateful acts, the efforts of individuals and communities to combat such acts are often less publicized.
+Research examples of communities and individuals who have taken a stand against hateful acts and present in a multimedia presentation.|